Houston Probation Violation Attorney

-If you are being charged with violating the terms of your probation, you must consult a probation violation attorney right away.
+If you are being charged with violating the terms of your probation, you must consult an attorney right away.
 The judge in your case may revoke your probation and impose a long jail sentence without any trial.
-Probation always comes with a long list of things that you must do as well as a list of things you are forbidden from doing.
-Sometimes a judge may give you some slack on one or two minor deviations, but a serious violation or a series of minor ones and you will be needing a probation violation defense attorney.
+Probation always comes with a long list of things that you must do, as well as a list of things you are forbidden from doing.
+Sometimes, a judge may cut you some slack on one or two minor deviations, but after a serious violation or a series of minor ones, you will be needing an attorney.

-In Most Harris county probations, the judge can sentence a violator up to the maximum sentence allowed by Texas law.
-Being on probation or deferred adjudication leaves you very tolerable at the will of the judge.
+In most probations, the judge can sentence a violator up to the maximum sentence allowed by Texas law.
+Being on probation or deferred adjudication leaves you at the will of the judge.
 Do not go into court expecting leniency or automatically getting a second chance.
-You must be represented by a lawyer who has experienced your judge many times over the years and will know how to best navigate you to avoid the wrath of an upset judge.
+You must be represented by a lawyer who has been in front your judge many times over the years and will know how to best avoid the wrath of an upset judge.